 In 2003, the First Eleven recorded again, mainly in Jools Holland's London studio, and for many years hence, the outfit known as the Big Chris Barber Band was in constant demand on the road playing to full houses.

-Memories of My Trip is a two-CD set retrospective celebration particularly rich in terms of Barber's blues connections, with Brownie McGhee remembering highlights of his tour with the band, and examples of Chris’s collaborations with Muddy Waters and James Cotton.
+Memories of My Trip compiled in 2008, was a two-CD set retrospective celebration particularly rich in terms of Barber's blues connections, with Brownie McGhee remembering highlights of his tour with the band, and examples of Chris’s collaborations with Muddy Waters and James Cotton.
 The Barber band toured with many a gospel singer, too, and Professor Alex Bradford hones the band’s singing skills on this collection.
 There are home-grown blues connections, starting with the band’s own long-term singer Ottilie Patterson, plus Rory Gallagher and Paul Jones, as well as featured performances by Eric Clapton, Mark Knopfler and Van Morrison.

 The Big Chris Barber Band in Belfast